xmindltd/xmind-sdk-js/README.md

 #### .removeManifestMetadata(key) => Zipper

-Remove a pair of key/value from manifest.
+Remove a pair of key / value from manifest.

 #### .save() => Promise\<boolean\>